-Specification of the main sources of income of each of the segments by line of business Segments by line of business Main source of income Retail Netherlands (Market Leaders) Income from retail and private banking activities in the Netherlands, including the SME and mid-corporate segments, and the Real Estate Finance portfolio related to Dutch domestic mid-corporates.
+ne of each of the segments by line of business Main source of income Income from retail and private banking activities in the Netherlands, including the SME and mid-corporate segments, and the Real Estate Finance portfolio related to Dutch domestic mid-corporates.
 The main products offered are current and savings accounts, business lending, mortgages and other consumer lending in the Netherlands.
-Retail Belgium (Market Leaders) Income from retail and private banking activities in Belgium (including Luxembourg), including the SME and mid-corporate segments.
+Income from retail and private banking activities in Belgium (including Luxembourg), including the SME and mid-corporate segments.
 The main products offered are similar to those in the Netherlands.
-Retail Germany (Challengers and Growth Markets) Income from retail and private banking activities in Germany (including Austria).
+Income from retail and private banking activities in Germany (including Austria).
 The main products offered are current and savings accounts, mortgages and other customer lending.
-Retail Other (Challengers and Growth Markets) Income from retail banking activities in the rest of the world, including the SME and mid-corporate segments in specific countries.
+Income from retail banking activities in the rest of the world, including the SME and mid-corporate segments in specific countries.
 The main products offered are similar to those in the Netherlands.
-Wholesale Banking Income from wholesale banking activities.
+Income from wholesale banking activities.
 The main products are: lending, debt capital markets, working capital solutions, export finance, daily banking solutions, treasury and risk solutions, and corporate finance.

-Specification of geographical split of the segments Geographical segments Main countries The Netherlands Belgium Including Luxembourg Germany Including Austria Other Challengers Australia, Czech Republic, France, Italy, Spain, Portugal, Other Growth Markets Poland, Romania, Turkey, Philippines and Asian stakes Wholesale Banking Rest of World UK, Americas, Asia and other countries in Central and Eastern Europe Other Corporate Line and the run-off portfolio of Real Estate
+Specification of geographical spli t of the segments Geographical segments Main countries The Netherlands Belgium Including Luxembourg Germany Including Austria Other Challengers Australia, Czech Republic, France, Italy, Spain, Portugal, Other Growth Markets Poland, Romania, Turkey, Philippines and Asian stakes Wholesale Banking Rest of World UK, Americas, Asia and other countries in Central and Eastern Europe Other Corporate Line and the run-off portfolio of Real Estate primary method used by management to evaluate the Group's operating performance and make decisions about allocating resources.

-ING Group monitors and evaluates the performance of ING Group at a consolidated level and by segment using results based on figures according to IFRS as adopted by the European Union (IFRS-EU).
-The Executive Board and the Management Board Banking consider this measure to be relevant to an understanding of the Group's financial performance, because it allows investors to understand the primary method used by management to evaluate the Group's operating performance and make decisions about allocating resources.
+ING Group monitors and evaluates the performance of ING Group at a consolidated level and by segment.
+The Executive Board and the Management Board Banking consider this to be relevant to an understanding of the Group's financial performance, because it allows investors to understand the